Understanding the latest social media marketing statistics is critical to your marketing success today.

 4. Internet users are expected to spend more than 1/3 of their internet time on social media.
 This total internet consumption adds up to 1.25 years.
 This provides many opportunities to reach customers.

-5. The countries with the highest level of social media saturation are in Eastern Asia and Central America.
-Saturation rates in these countries stand at 84%.
+5. The part of the world with the highest level of social media saturation are in Northern Europe and Western Europe.
+Saturation rates in these areas stand at 85% and 84% respectively.
 (Further reading: 5 Most Popular Platforms for Social Media Marketing in China)

-7. In the first quarter of 2020 (January-March), the average Internet user spent an average of 2 hours, 24 minutes between messaging apps and social media.
+7. In January of 2022, the average Internet user spent an average of 2 hours, 27 minutes between messaging apps and social media.

 Social Media in the United States

-Since the United States is both where most popular social networks were and created and home to the world’s largest economy, what goes on here is vital for most brands.
+Since the United States is both where most popular social networks were created and is home to the world’s largest economy, what goes on here is vital for most brands looking to improve their reach on social media networks.

 In addition, the US is home to Silicon Valley, the largest source of technological innovation in the world.

 American internet-related statistics are also important because of the huge number of users concentrated in one place.
-Finally, Americans buy a lot of goods and services relative to their incomes.
+Finally, Americans buy a lot of goods and services relative to their incomes, making entry into their social channels absolutely vital for digital marketing strategies.

 10. According to Emarketer, social media has a wide range of saturation based on age.
 Millennials lead the way with 90.4% being active users.
 For Gen X, that number is 77.5%, and Baby Boomers still participate at a rate of 48.2%.

-11. Studies show that up to 81% of teenagers are active on social media.
+11. Studies show that 90% of teenagers have used or are using social channels.

 12. Even when the entire adult US population is considered, social media is widely used.
 In fact, 68% of adults are on social media.
 There are few places which are so effective at reaching customers.